-Request for First Aid Kits may be obtained from the LC1 Clinic for certain activities within or outside the school by filling up the Google Sheet Form for First Aid Kits (FAK) using this link: http://gg.gg/FirstAidKitRequestForm
+Request for First Aid Kits may be obtained from the LC1 Clinic for certain activities within or outside the school by filling up the Google Sheet Form for First Aid Kits (FAK) using this link: http://gg.gg/FirstAidKitRequestForm served basis.

-A total of 15 First Aid Kits are available for borrowing on a first come first served basis.
 All requests must be made at least one (1) week before the scheduled event or activity.
 Medicines and / or supplies dispensed from the FAK must be recorded in the log sheet provided for with the FAK.
 The requesting unit will be held responsible for the medicines / supplies lost or unaccounted for.